rasitayaz/flutter-pie-menu/README.md

 ),
 ```

-> 💡 You can utilize the `onPressed` callback defined in `PieMenu` to manage tap events without the need for an extra widget such as `GestureDetector`.
+> 💡 You can use the `onPressed` callback defined in `PieMenu` to handle tap events without needing an extra widget like `GestureDetector`.

 ## Customization

 You can customize the appearance and behavior of menus using `PieTheme`.

-Using the `theme` attribute of `PieCanvas` widget, you can specify a theme for all the descendant `PieMenu` widgets.
+Using the `theme` attribute of the `PieCanvas` widget, you can specify a theme for all descendant `PieMenu` widgets.

 ```dart
 PieCanvas(